thetaPC/raincloud_for_plots/README.md

 Bonus: What if each plant required 3 drops of water instead of 1.

+Any crop size, 10 by 5 or 10 by 10.

+The rain will always be inside the crop section, but it won’t be consistent on location.

+Two tests minimum are needed.

 ---

 ## Notes

-key points:
-determines his plot of land - would a visual be provided or would it be like the farmer minecraft or maybe a multi array with plant data or json file. in a real life scenario then either the farmer doesn't care about the details and is okay to enter dimensions or the farmer records everything so possibly saves the data to a database and the cloud would pull plant info like plot size from a datasource (api endpoint). however in a larger scope, there will be different types of farmers. it would be best to send the plot size via a datasource.

-each plant would be inside a square, etc, that square would have dimensions. does the cloud distinguish the squares by a boundary strip or by also having square measurements under the returned data?
+### Features

+#### Determines his plot of land

+In a real life scenario, the farmer doesn't care about the details and is willing to enter dimensions or the farmer might find that tedious especially if there's multiple plots.

+Therefore, a datasouce will be used to gather all data on the farmer's plot.
+The data will include the dimensions along with minimum water requirements per plant.

-how the rain cloud would generate - need certain values like gravity, the height that the rain cloud is created in the air
+#### How the rain cloud would generate

+Values that are connected to hardware are required.
+In a perfect scenario, the rain cloud would be able to produce droplets at incredible speeds.
+However, to mimic a realistic world, the value of longest waiting period that can occur for a rain drop must be provided.

-how the rain cloud would fall - would fall based on random time and gravity
+#### how the rain cloud would fall

-water for each plant - must keep in mind that a plant can be watered multiple times

-Any crop size, 10 by 5 or 10 by 10

-Always be inside the crop section.
-But it won’t be consistent.
-Random points.
-Make sure to write two tests.
+Rain is never consistent.
+Rain drops can fall at different speeds and at random locations.
+Therefore, randomizers will be needed to mimic both scenarios.

+#### Water for each plant

+There will be times that certain plants may need more than one droplet to survive.
+Therefore, a counter will be necessary to compare with the size of the plot.

 ## Available Scripts